An Exceptional Collection For Khovanov Homology: The Temperley-Lieb category and higher order projectors

 When elements are represented by such pictures, the composition

 in the Temperley-Lieb category corresponds to vertical stacking.

 \begin{definition} There are two operations relating different parts of $\TL$ that will be used repeatedly:

-For each element $x \in \TL(n,k)$ there is an element $x\sqcup 1 \in\TL(n+1,k+1)$ obtained by adjoining a single vertical strand to all of the diagrams appearing in the expression for $x$.
+For each element $x \in \TL(n,k)$ there is an element $x\sqcup 1 \in\TL(n+1,k+1)$ obtained by placing a single vertical strand to the right of all of the diagrams appearing in the expression for $x$.
 Given an element $x \in \TL(n,k)$ there is a corresponding element $\bar{x} \in \TL(k,n)$ obtained by flipping the diagrams representing $x$ upside down.
 Both of these operations are $q$-linear. \end{definition}

 \begin{definition} The {\em Temperley-Lieb algebra} $\TL_n$ is given by the endomorphisms of the $n$th object in the Temperley-Lieb category:

 \end{definition}

 \begin{definition} The elements of $\TL_n$ are generated by {\em elementary diagrams} $e_i$ containing $n-2$ vertical chords and two horizontal chords connecting the $i$th and the $i+1$st positions.
 For instance,